gregstanley/gregstanley.github.io/_posts/2020-01-16-Ubunut-Server-SSH.md

   - ssh
 ---

-The following notes are asubset of the information provided in [this tutorial](https://linuxize.com/post/how-to-set-up-ssh-keys-on-ubuntu-1804/).
+The following notes are a subset of the information provided in [this tutorial](https://linuxize.com/post/how-to-set-up-ssh-keys-on-ubuntu-1804/).

 # Prerequisites